Admissions and Qualifications

 The Admission Process

 Requirements for admission:

 The following is a list of items needed to move forward in the process.
 If parents need help with tuition, they should contact us for options available.
-Different payment options are available to those who can establish a valid hardship; all financial awards are subject to availability.
+Different payment options are available, including very low-interest financing.
+We also can provide discounts to those who can establish a valid hardship; all financial awards are subject to availability.

-2. RVCA requires parents to call other programs similar to RVCA, a list of which will be provided for the parent.
+- RVCA requires parents to call other schools similar to RVCA, a list of which will be provided for the parent.
 This is RVCA’s way of remaining ethical.
 This is a very vulnerable time for parents and RVCA wishes to assist them in doing the best thing for their child.
-RVCA would love to be of assistance to each family, but RVCA’s goal is to have the family feel a peace about the decision they make on behalf of their child.
-The families are more important to RVCA than filling up their program.
+RVCA would love to be of assistance to each family, but RVCA’s goal is to have the family feel at peace about the decision they make on behalf of their child.
+The families are more important to RVCA than filling up our school.

-3. After RVCA reviews the profile, an appointment will be set up for a time for the parents to visit the school.
+- After RVCA reviews the profile, an appointment will be set up for a time for the parents to visit the school.
 The parents have the opportunity to interview current students and tour the campus.
-If the visit goes well and the parents are satisfied with the program, RVCA and the parents can then arrange an enrollment time.
+If the visit goes well and the parents are satisfied with the school, RVCA and the parents can then arrange an enrollment time.

-4. The parents tour the school and, if they decide to send their child to RVCA, they will receive a contract and parent handbook.
+- The parents tour the school and, if they decide to enroll their child in RVCA, they will receive a contract and parent handbook.

 - Cash pay